Anti-Prolegomena: An Introduction for the Refutation of Immanuel Kant's Philosophy

 completely finite in dimensions than he is wrong.

-[Instead of they being the 12 'a priori' categories of the mind, they are really the 12 categories (or filters) of the senses.
+[Instead of they being the 12 categories of the mind, they are really the 12 categories

 What are the senses filtering?
-Only the sights, sounds, smells, tastes and touch (divided into 12 finite categories)
+Only the sights, sounds, smells, tastes and touch (which are housed inside the

 located in present, individual 4th dimensional